 4) I changed jobs

 Wage compression is when a company pays people coming in more money than the people currently in the job because the market rate for the job has changed and internal raises are not enough to keep up.

 Wage compression is why the new guy makes more money than you.

 Switching jobs is a way to combat wage compression and to get the big increases in the process.
-The $40,000 increase I got from 2012 to 2013 and the recently $50,000 increase are from employer changes.
+The $40,000 increase I got from 2012 to 2013 was from job-hopping.

 At the same time though, maximizing your opportunities at your current employer before you leave is important too.
-I doubled my income from 2013 to 2016 at my last employer through promotions, big raises, etc.
+I doubled my income from 2013 to 2016 at the same employer through promotions, big raises, etc.

 Many people don’t see the opportunities to make more money where they are and end up job-hopping more times than they need to.
 Or they switch jobs but neglect to negotiate their salary.
 I have negotiated my salary each time I left an employer.

-Also, flexibility is key.
-If I wasn’t willing to move for this latest job, I wouldn’t have gotten the big salary increase.
-I didn’t necessarily want to move but I prioritize financial independence over location at this point in my life.
+Flexibility is key.
+If I wasn’t willing to move in 2016, I wouldn’t have gotten the big salary increase.
+I didn’t necessarily want to move but I prioritized paying off debt over location.

 5) I sought opportunities